Alahel/casbin-test/readme.md

 Validate that a set of [casbin rules](https://casbin.org/docs/overview/) can be saved in a PG database using a knex adapter.

-The [casbin model](https://casbin.org/docs/supported-models) should implement those requirements (a mix of RBAC, ABAC):
+The [casbin model](https://casbin.org/docs/supported-models) should implement those requirements (a mix of RBAC, ABAC, priority):

 - define a set of ressources
 - define a set of permissions (actions) available on those ressources